Winter garden: a snowy Arts & Crafts design in Wales

-The need for a certain amount of guesswork is not an unusual problem when revitalising an old private garden such as Plas Brondanw.
-Luckily for Kimberley Davison, the head gardener at the North Wales estate who arrived in 2018, there are some records available to help guide her, including the plans, notes and letters of late owner Sir Clough Williams-Ellis, the famous 20th-century architect.
+A certain amount of guesswork is needed when revitalising an old private garden such as Plas Brondanw.
+Luckily for Kimberley Davison, the head gardener at this North Wales estate, there are some records available to help guide her, including the plans, notes and letters of late owner Sir Clough Williams-Ellis, the famous 20th-century architect.
 The garden surrounds his old family seat, which he inherited in his twenties, and lies in picturesque splendour between the mountains and the sea in Snowdonia National Park.

 Williams-Ellis designed properties all over the UK and abroad, but was best known as the creator of Portmeirion, the surreal, Riviera-style village perched on the cliffs nearby at Minffordd – the perfect setting for 1960s nightmare-fantasy TV show The Prisoner.
 His work at Plas Brondanw shares the Italianate influence, but in a much more understated way.